RekerLab/DeltaClassifier/Results/README.md

 ## Cross Validation Results

+#### AdversarialAttacks
+* Provides results for 1x10-fold cross-validation on 230 cross-merged benchmarking datasets for DeepDeltaClassifier and DeltaClassifierLite following Y-shuffling.

 #### ChemProp50
 * Provides results for 3x10-fold cross-validation on 230 cross-merged benchmarking datasets for ChemProp with 50 epochs.